-Photostat and plastic overlay with wax pencil
+Medium: Photostat and plastic overlay with wax pencil

 Credit Line: Purchase, Pat and John Rosenwald Gift, 2001

-In the two years before his sudden death, Smithson planned various land-reclamation projects to make a new form of public art from devastated industrial sites.
-Here he envisioned an earthwork that would have dwarfed even Spiral Jetty.
-In the largest open-pit copper mine in the world, Smithson proposed the construction of a huge revolving disk at the pit's base, from which to survey nature's gradual and inevitable reclamation of man's invasive enterprisea primary theme of the picturesque tradition with which the artist was engaged.
+In the last two years before his death in a plane crash at age thirty-five, Smithson proposed various land-reclamation projects that would transform devastated industrial sites into a new form of public art.
+Here he envisions an earthwork that would have dwarfed even his famous "Spiral Jetty": the oldest open-pit copper mine and the largest man-made excavation (more than two miles wide) in the world.
+The unexecuted project involved the construction of a massive revolving disk—reminiscent of the viewing platform of a nineteenth-century panorama—at the pit's base from which to survey nature's gradual and inevitable reclamation of man's invasive enterprise.